markcheret/footnotes/readme.txt

 https://www.youtube.com/watch?v=HzHaMAAJwbI

 **footnotes** aims to be the all-in-one solution for displaying an automatically generated list of references on your Page or Post.
-The Plugin ships with a set of sane defaults but also gives the user control over how their footnotes are being displayed.
+The Plugin ships with a set of current defaults but also empowers you to control how your footnotes are being displayed.
-**footnotes** gives you the ability to display decently-formated footnotes on your WordPress Pages or Posts (those footnotes we know from offline publishing).
+**footnotes** gives you the ability to display well-formatted footnotes on your WordPress Pages and Posts—those footnotes we know from offline publishing.

 = Main Features =
-- Fully customizable **footnotes** shortcode
+- Fully customizable **footnotes** start and end shortcodes;
-- Decide, where your **footnotes** are displayed (position of the *Reference Container*)
-- Add custom CSS to style the appeareance of the **footnotes**
+- Styled tooltips supporting hyperlinks display **footnotes** or a dedicated text;
-- Responsive *Reference Container*
+- Responsive *Reference Container* at the end or positioned by shortcode;
-- Mouse-Over Box with clickable links displays your **footnotes** text
-- Automatic numbering of your **footnotes**
-- Choose from a list of symbols to represent your **footnotes**
-- Display the **footnotes** *Reference Container* inside a Widget
+- Display the **footnotes** *Reference Container* inside a Widget;
+- Wide choice of numbering styles;
+- Freely configurable and optional backlink symbol;
+- Configure the **footnotes’** appearance by dashboard settings and Custom CSS style rules;
-- Button in both the Visual and the Text editor
+- Button in both the Visual and the Text editor to add shortcodes around selection.
-  - Add **footnotes** into your Page / Post with ease of use by selecting your text and clicking the button

 = Example Usage =
-This is an example.
-Please note, that you can customize the shortcode you want to use.
+These are a few examples of possible ways to delimit footnotes:

 1. Your awesome text((with an awesome footnote))
 2. Your awesome text[ref]with an awesome footnote[/ref]
 3. Your awesome text`<fn>`with an awesome footnote`</fn>`
-4. Your awesome text `custom-shortcode` with an awesome footnote `custom-shortcode`
+4. Your awesome text`custom-shortcode`with an awesome footnote`custom-shortcode`

 = Where to get footnotes? =
 The current version is available on the [WordPress.org plugins platform, Footnotes](https://wordpress.org/plugins/footnotes/).